Counseling for People in Mixed-Orientation Marriages

 1. Map Your Inner Parts & Clarify Core Needs – Through Internal Family Systems (IFS) work, we meet the protective parts that keep you closeted, the exiled parts longing for authenticity, and the calm Self that can lead them.
 From this grounded place you can name non‑negotiables, hopes, and fears—without blame and without needing your spouse present.

-2. Process Shame & Grief – EMDR and Brainspotting target memories of such things as church discipline and marital distress, fears of disappointing your family, or guilt and shame over "sinful" behavior so they lose their debilitating charge.
+2. Process Shame & GriefEMDR and Brainspotting target memories of such things as church discipline and marital distress, fears of disappointing your family, or guilt and shame over "sinful" behavior so they lose their debilitating charge.

 3. Skill‑Build for Compassionate Communication – Through discussion and feedback, prepare yourself to disclose your orientation, past behaviors, or separation and divorce plans to your spouse, church leader, or extended family members .

-4. Do the Hard Things – When you decide it’s time to come out, separate from your spouse, or step away from your church, therapy offers step‑by‑step support so each move is respectful, transparent, and aligned with your deepest values.
+4. Do the Hard Things – If you decide it’s time to come out, separate from your spouse, or step away from your church, therapy offers step‑by‑step support so each move is respectful, transparent, and aligned with your deepest values.

 Below are outcomes my clients commonly report: